Mörbylånga Municipality

 The present municipality, making up the southern part of Öland, was formed in 1974.
 The eighteen original entities (as of 1863) had during the nationwide subdivision reform of 1952 been regrouped into three larger units.
 Ottenby was amalgamated with Mörbylånga in 1967 and 1974 Torslunda was added.

 Mörbylånga Municipality contains several ancient remains, just like the northern Öland municipality of Borgholm.
 All in all, there are about 20 hillforts on Öland.
 The most notable in southern Öland is the fortress Eketorp.

 The southern parts of Öland contain certain wildlife areas.
 Many migratory birds halt here on their way north or south.
-Especially the southernmost outpost, the lighthouse Långe Jan (Tall John) is visited by many birdwatchers every day, as many birds flock here until setting away over the ocean.
+Especially the southernmost outpost, the lighthouse Långe Jan (Tall John) is visited by many birdwatchers every day, as many birds flock here until setting away over the sea.

 Localities

 There are 9 urban areas (also called a Tätort or locality) in Mörbylånga Municipality.

 In the table the localities are listed according to the size of the population as of December 31, 2005.
 The municipal seat is in bold characters.